Police: Man nearly ran over bike officers, spectators for Kettering's Go 4th fireworks

 Jul.
 8—A 20-year-old Centerville man is accused of nearly running over Kettering police officers and spectators Sunday night at Kettering's Go 4th fireworks show in Delco Park.

-Frederick Lamont Butts Jr. drove a red 2016 Hyundai at 9:55 p.m. in the area of Delco Park when he drove through the barricades to stop traffic and at high speed drove through a crowd of several hundred pedestrians on the roadway, according to a statement of facts filed Tuesday in Kettering Municipal Court.
+Frederick Lamont Butts Jr. drove a red 2016 Hyundai at 9:55 p.m. in the area of Delco Park at high speed through the barricades designed to stop traffic, according to a statement of facts filed Tuesday in Kettering Municipal Court.

+Butts drove through a crowd of several hundred pedestrians on the roadway and "multiple officers tried to stop" the car, police and court records show.

 "The defendant then bypassed the barricades set up at the entrance to Delco Park by driving over the curb, nearly striking several more pedestrians," the document stated.